A Virtual, Archival Labor of Love

 Article published in The Journal of Lesbian Studies

 My article “‘The Third Sex is Here to Stay’: Rhetorical Reconstructions of Lesbian Sexuality in Vice Versa” was solicited for the Journal of Lesbian Studies in 2017.
-You can access the article here, or email Dr. Litterer to request a free PDF.
+You can access the article here or send a note via the contact form to request a free PDF.

 2018 LGBTQ Research Fellowship, ONE Foundation

-I was one of nine receipients of the ONE Foundation’s 2018 LGBTQ Research Fellowships.
+I was one of nine recipients of the ONE Foundation’s 2018 LGBTQ Research Fellowships.
 This fellowship allowed me to travel across the country to access and Ben’s archival materials in Los Angeles.

 Dissertation and PhD Completed in 2020